- 1 What is Let's Encrypt?

 Visit your website using https:// instead of http://.
-Depending on your web browser, you should see a green lock icon in the top left.
-Clicking on this should give you an option to see the certificate details.
+Depending on your web browser, you may see a lock icon in the top left, or next to the site name in the location box.
+Clicking on the lock icon should give you an option to see the certificate details.
 The "Issued By" section should show "Let's Encrypt."

-Please note that when you visit your site using https://, the files that will be served are the ones saved in the secure_html folder in your account, not the public_html folder.
+Please note that when you visit your site using https://, the files that will be served are the ones from the

 The file you uploaded will be renamed.
 "Installed" and a timestamp will be appended to the filename.
 If the file is not renamed, or if it renamed to include something other than "Installed," please review the installation instructions and contact Hurricane Electric Support if necessary.